Write unit test in Python

 from user import User

-And now let’s implement the three unit tests.
+And now let’s implement three unit tests.

 def test_user_activation(self):